lucianpls/QB3/README.md

 # Code Organization
 The low level QB3 algorithm is implemented in the qb3decode.h and qb3encode.h as C++ templates.
-The C API located in qb3encode.cpp and qb3decode.cpp adds a file format that in addition to the QB3 raw stream includes sufficient metadata to allow decoding.
+While the core implementation is C++, it does not make use of any advanced features other than templates, conversion to C is very easy.
-While the implementation is C++, it does not make use of any advanced features other than templates, conversion to C is very easy.
+The higher level C API located in qb3encode.cpp and qb3decode.cpp, it adds a file format that in addition to the QB3 raw stream includes sufficient metadata to allow decoding.

 # Change Log
 Version 1.0.0: Initial release